ALagoni97/base-ts-graphql-apollo-backend/README.md

 # GraphQL Node.JS API built with Typescript template
 ### Introduction
 This project is built so that I have a template to use whenever I need a backend API.
 This will be maintained.
+It uses Node.JS and Express library on top where we use Apollo Server on top to create our API.
+We use the ExpressMiddleware from Apollo so we could add our own Node.JS REST Endpoints if we need.
+This could be for handling file upload as you might want to use REST Endpoints for that instead of GraphQL upload libraries.

 ### Prisma
 Prisma is a ORM for PostgreSQL and can easily be swapped out for something else depending on needs.